Information

 What are the reporting requirements?

 If your proposal is successful, you must submit annual scientific and financial reports to the Lundbeck Foundation.
-The scientific reporting will continue for three years after the end date of the postdoc grant.
+Read this for more details.

 The purpose of the Lundbeck Foundation is to create powerful ripple effects that bring discoveries to lives through investing actively in business and science at the frontiers of their fields.